 Beware that you may run into a tough spot in your zeal to spend informal time with employees.
 In some organizations, high-level management may not want you to chat with audience members.
 Although this is a self-defeating approach for the organization, there often isn’t much you can do about it.

-Use formal surveys and interviews.
+Formal Surveys and Interviews.
 In addition to workplace observation, it’s helpful to take a formal approach to gathering information by using surveys and questionnaires, running focus groups and interviewing sample members of the targeted audience and their managers.
+Check out Best Practices for Interviewing Your Audience.

 When it’s impossible to get on-site and directly into the work environment, telephone interviews are another option.
 If you’re not allowed to contact audience members, you’ll have to make do with interviewing supervisors only.
-This way, you’ll get at least half of the picture.
+The problem with this is that you may only get half the picture.

-The more you can imagine what work is like from the learner’s perspective, the more realistic and effective your courses will be.
-This type of attitude should improve positive learning transfer.
+The more you can imagine what work is like from the learner’s perspective, the more realistic and effective your learning experiences will be.
+This type of approach should improve positive learning transfer.

 How do you get a realistic sense of a workplace environment?
 Comment below.